laws-africa/indigo/docs/dev/plugins.rst

 item).

-If there are multiple plugins with locales that match a document or work, Indigo will use the one that most specifically matches it (ie. has the fewest number of wildcards.)
+If there are multiple plugins with locales that match a document or work, Indigo will use the one that most specifically matches it (i.e. has the fewest wildcards.)

-Plugin Registry
+Plugin registry
 ---------------

 Plugins register themselves with the plugin registry for a certain topic.
 The following plugin topics are understood by Indigo:

+..
+  TODO: update this list: add PDF exporter, bulk creator; potentially remove toc

 * ``importer`` plugins import text from documents and mark them up with Akoma Ntoso.
 Usually extend :class:`indigo_api.importers.base.Importer`.
 * ``publications`` plugins provide publication documents for works.
 Usually extend :class:`indigo.analysis.publications.base.BasePublicationFinder`.